-\$1050.7 Pool plant.
+§1051.7 Pool plant.

 Pool plant means a plant, unit of plants, or system of plants as specified in paragraphs (a) through (f) of this section, but excluding a plant specified in paragraph (h) of this section.
-The pooling standards described in paragraphs (c) and (f) of this section are subject to modification pursuant to paragraph (g) of this section:
+The pooing standards described in paragraphs (c) and (f) of this section are subject to modification pursuant to paragraph (g) of this section:

-(a) A distributing plant, other than a plant qualified as a pool plant pursuant to paragraph (b) of this section or $(S\.7b)$ of any other Federal milk order, from which during the month 15 percent or more of the total quantity of fluid milk products physically received at the plant (excluding concentrated milk received from another plant by agreement for other than Class I use) are disposed of as route disposition or are transferred in the form of packaged fluid milk products to other distributing plants.
+.7(b) of any other Federal milk order, from which during the month 15 percent or more of the total quantity of fluid milk products physically received at the plant (excluding concentrated milk received from another plant by agreement for other than Class I use) are disposed of as route disposition or are transferred in the form of packaged fluid milk products to other distributing plants.
 At least 25 percent of such route disposition and transfers must be to outlets in the marketing area.

-(b) Any distributing plant located in the marketing area which during the month processed at least 15 percent of the total quantity of fluid milk products physically received at the plant (excluding concentrated milk received from another plant by agreement for other than Class I use) into ultra-pasteurized or asepticallyprocessed fluid milk products.
+(b) Any distributing plant located in the marketing area which during the month processed at least 15 percent of the total quantity of fluid milk products physically received at the plant (excluding concentrated milk received from another plant by agreement for other than Class I use) into ultrapasteurized or aseptically-processed fluid milk products.

-(c) A supply plant from which the quantity of bulk fluid milk products shipped to (and physically unloaded into) plants described in paragraph (c)(1) of this section is not less than 10 percent of the Grade A milk received from dairy farmers (except dairy farmers described in \$1050.12(b)) and handlers described in \$1050.9(c) or \$1050.9(d), including milk diverted pursuant to \$1050.13, subject to the following conditions:
+(c) A supply plant from which the quantity of bulk fluid milk products shipped to (and physically unloaded into) plants described in paragraph (c)(1) of this section is not less than 10 percent of the Grade A milk received from dairy farmers (except dairy farmers described in § 1051.12(b)) and handlers described in § 1051.9(c) or (d), including milk diverted pursuant to § 1051.13, subject to the following conditions:

-(1) Qualifying shipments may be made to plants described in paragraphs (c)(l)(i) through (iv) of this section, except that whenever shipping requirements are increased pursuant to paragraph (f) of this section, only shipments to pool plants described in paragraphs (a), (b), and (d) of this section shall count as qualifying shipments for the purpose of meeting the increased shipments:
+(1) Qualifying shipments may be made to plants described in paragraphs (c)(1)(i) through (iv) of this section, except that whenever shipping requirements are increased pursuant to paragraph (f) of this section, only shipments to pool plants described in paragraphs (a), (b), and (d) of this section shall count as qualifying shipments for the purpose of meeting the increased shipments:

-(i) Pool plants described in \$1050.7(a),(b), and (d);
+(i) Pool plants described in § 1051.7(a), (b), and (d);